Carl Hiaasen was born in 1953 in the Fort Lauderdale, Florida suburb of Plantation. He is alive and well and living in South Florida.

 ABOUT CARL HIAASEN FLORIDA BOOKS

-Here is a listing of Carl Hiaasen's fiction books since 1986:
+Here is a listing of Carl Hiaasen's fiction books since 1986 and through 2018:

 * "Naked Came the Manatee" was written with 12 other Florida authors.
 It is hilarious.
 You must read!